markimus-maximus/Machine-learning-with-biological-data/README.md

 In order to assess applicability of the model, unseen datasets were used to evaluate the model (generated with a separate dataloader instance).
 As with the training metrics, the criterion for loss for evaluating the model was generated with `cross_entropy`.
 A helper function `multiclass_accuracy` was generated to calculate the accuracy of the model in making predictions from the validation and testing datasets.
 The evaluation function provides optional additional functionality should the user want to include a testing dataset also.
 The function returns a dictionary of performance metrics which contain the mean loss and accuracy for the validation dataset and, optionally, the testing dataset.
 The evaluation metrics also contain the mean inference latency (time taken to evaluate the loss and accuracy).

+In addition to generating evaluation metrics, a confusion matrix is also generated with each evaluation.
+This ws achieved by writing `confusion_matrix_auto(y_true, y_pred, file_name)`.
+The `np.arg_max` was built into the evaluation method to return the index of both the labels and predictions, with which to update the confusion matrix.
+This function uses the `sk-learn` `confusion_matrix` method to compute the confusion matrix.
+A directory is provided to save the confusion matrix.

 In the first instance, the model was optimised by varying hyperparameters to identify those which return the best evaluation metrics.
 A quick broad scan of learning rate showed that ~0.1 was the best for this approach, and this was used as a preliminary learning rate for hyperparameter screening (to reduce the number of combinations of hyperparameters).
 The `generate_nn_config` function was coded to return a list of dictionaries with which to iterate through, with each dictionary containing a unique combination of the hyperparameters.
 The hyperparameters assessed were the the protein length fed into the model (100 and 300 amino acid length) the batch size (25, 60, 100), and the kernel sizes ([200, 200], [200, 100], [200, 50], [100, 100], [100, 50]).
 The function `hyperparameter_screen` was coded to bring together all of the above functionality and allow for iterative execution of the functionality with respect to each unique hyperparameter combination.
 After each iteration, the training metric dictionary, model and optimisation parameters dicitionary, and evaluation metrics dictionary were saved as json files and named to include the date and time, using the `save_nn_model` function.
 Simimlarly the model data were saved with this function.
 Finally, an aggregated dictionary of all of the evaluation metrics was generated in order to easily extract and compare the data after all of the vombinations of hyperparameters had been carried out.

 After screening the different hyperparameters, the data for the hyperparameters with the top 10 cross entropy scores were displayed (below).